proteus-russ/gradle-aspectj-weave/README.md

 ===========================

 This is a slightly modified version of https://github.com/eveoh/gradle-aspectj for testing of bytecode weaving on some projects that use Java annotation processors as well as having a functional repo.
+Because of this we needed to change the name of the plugin to avoid conflicts.
+If it works out, we will try to push changes upstream so that the aspectj plugin supports both source and bytecode.

 Usage
 -----